ggrothendieck/batchfiles/batchfiles.md

 is `Rpathset.bat`.
 Unlike `R.bat`, `Rpathset.bat` does not have any automatic heuristics but requires that the user manually set the relevant variables in its source.
-Running `Rpathset.bat` then sets the path accordingly and from then on in the session one can access Rgui.exe, etc. on the path.
+Running `Rpathset.bat` then sets the path accordingly and from then on in the session one can access `Rgui.exe`, etc. on the path.
 Although `Rpathset.bat` involves manual editing it does have the advantage that as a consequence it is very simple -- not much more than a collection of Windows batch set commands.